sourcegraph/about/blogposts/lsif_exporter.md

 - a _resultSet_ node
 - a _definitionResult_ node

 The _resultSet_ node will be connected to the definition and all the use nodes bound to that definition.
-This allows LSIF to hang off information shared by all these nodes to be hung off the _resultSet_ node instead of repeating it for each node.
+This allows LSIF to attach information that is shared by all these nodes to the _resultSet_ node instead of repeating it for each node.
 Since all use nodes and the definition node are connected to the _resultSet_ node we need a way to call out which node is the actual definition.
 This is done with the _definitionResult_ node which points back to the _range_ node.

 For the reference we add one more node to this subgraph making it as follows: